ziacik/nx-tools/packages/azure-func/README.md

 # Nx Azure Function Plugin

 This plugin provides generators and executors for Azure Functions.
-The plugin uses azure functions version 4 (which is currently in alpha, but working well).
+The plugin uses azure functions version 4.

 ## Installation